spinto/secp/README.md

       -a               abort on first error without attempting to process further URLs -q               quiet mode, local filenames are not echoed to stdout after transfer -f               force transfer of a physical copy of the file in case of nfs URLs -F <url-list>    get URLs from a file.
-It can be a <url-list> file, a metalink file or an ATOM file.
+It can be a <url-list> file, a metalink file, an ATOM file or a STAC Collection or STAC FeatureCollection url.
       -d <driver-file> get additional drivers from shell file <driver-file>.
 Drivers shall contain a named <protocol>Driver
       -o|O <out-dir>   defines the output directory for transfers (default is the current directory)